How to identify and avoid Bitcoin scams

-Bitcoin is attractive to scammers for the same reason it’s attractive to you: it’s fast, it’s international, and it’s irreversible.
-So as Bitcoin usage has grown, we have seen more and more Bitcoin scammers disappear with user funds.
+Bitcoin is attractive to scammers for the same reason it’s appealing to you: it’s fast, it’s international, and it’s irreversible.
+So as Bitcoin usage has grown, we have seen more and more scams.

 The following are some of the most persistent Bitcoin scams.